rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/publish-subscribe/javascript.md

 about what kinds of messages they're interested in.
 The exchange is then responsible for filtering messages.

-Becaused of this decoupled interaction, publishers are free to disconnect whenever they want.
+Because of this decoupled interaction, publishers are free to disconnect whenever they want.
 There may even be more than one publisher.
 Likewise, if no subscribers are currently listening for messages with a certain topic, the exchange is free to simply delete